Importing and Exporting

 Importing and exporting artwork is described in the following sections:

 - Linking Files - Describes how to import artwork or images into a VectorStyler document, while keeping an active link to the original file.
-The links to external files are managed in the Content Links panel.
+The links to external files are managed in the Links panel.

 - Image Trace - Describes how to convert images to vector objects and how to use the Image Trace panel.